-Students seeking admission to the ASU teacher education program must demonstrate basic skills proficiency in reading, mathematics, and writing.
+Candidates seeking admission to the A-State Educator Preparation Program must demonstrate basic skills proficiency in reading, mathematics, and writing.
 Beginning August 20, 2018, the Praxis Core Academic Skills for Educators (CORE) can be used as an option to meet this requirement.
 A brief description of each test is presented below: